netpack/vaitp/README.md

 </div>

-A (proof-of-concept) tool to detect vulnerabilities and injection points (based on Regex and Deep Learning AI models), inject and attack vulnerabilities in Python scripts.
+A (proof-of-concept) tool to detect vulnerabilities and injection locations, inject and attack vulnerabilities in Python scripts, using AI models and RegEx.
 <br><br>

 By Frédéric Bogaerts under the orientation of prof. Naghmeh Ivaki and prof. José Fonseca.<br><br>